-I started my working career in Architecture, where with ink stained fingers and an adjustable setsquare I turned the architect’s concepts into technical drawings.
-Eventually the drawing boards were abandoned in favour of computers which led me to forge a career using the dark arts of information technology.
+My working career started in Architecture, where with ink stained fingers and an adjustable setsquare I turned the architect’s concepts into technical drawings.
+Eventually the drawing boards were abandoned in favour of computers, which led me to forge a career using the dark arts of information technology.
 The technical world in which I found myself doesn't really cater for artists, and for a long time I didn't do anything creative.
 The artist in me had been well and truly suppressed.